laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

-- Check when editing workout if the unit is the same as your settings.
-  If not, update for every hold on workout.
-- Add grip type on hold info (hold, type, depth)
 - Rename felt difficulty to effort level.
 - Negative weights!
 - Bug?
 Keyboard on rotation (on countdown screen)?